| Title: | FAB Confidence Intervals |

 unknown variance, given a user-specified prior distribution

-.
+determined by psi.
 The prior is that the population mean

 and variance are independently distributed as normal and